2020-2021

 February 1, 3:30-5 p.m.
 (Zoom)

-Dialogue four considers the challenges that the Anthropocene epoch poses to human and non-human life and the potential of cultural practices and newly imagined ethical concepts for addressing these challenges.
-Panelists discuss how aesthetic and cultural practices generate attachments to the places we inhabit, and how posthuman renderings, such as augmented reality applications, encourage embodied experiences that connect humans empathetically with the biodiversity of seen and unseen worlds.
-Additionally, the panel will address questions of cultural inheritance, environmental justice, and the dangers of living under carceral rule.
+Dialogue four considered the challenges that the Anthropocene epoch poses to human and non-human life and the potential of cultural practices and newly-imagined ethical concepts for addressing these challenges.
+Panelists discussed how aesthetic and cultural practices generate attachments to the places we inhabit, and how posthuman renderings, such as augmented reality applications, encourage embodied experiences that connect humans empathetically with the biodiversity of seen and unseen worlds.

 Featuring: Tommy Davis (Associate Professor, Department of English, Ohio State); Tristram McPherson (Associate Professor, Department of Philosophy, Ohio State); Elissa Washuta (Assistant Professor, Department of English, Ohio State); Amy Youngs (Associate Professor, Department of Art, Ohio State)